 Piazza XXV Aprile 10

-One of the nicest food selections I have ever seen.
-Eataly is the largest Italian marketplace in the world, comprising a variety of restaurants, food and drink counters, bakery and a cooking school.
+One of the best food selections I have ever seen.
+Eataly is the largest Italian marketplace in the world, comprising a variety of restaurants, food and drink counters, a bakery and a cooking school.

 Piazza XXV Aprile 12